FuelLabs/sway/docs/src/basics/built_in_types.md

 ## Tuple Types

 A tuple is a general-purpose static-length aggregation of types.
 In more plain terms, a tuple is a single type that consists of an aggregate of zero or more types.
-The internal types that make up a tuple, and the tuple's cardinality, define the tuple's type.
+The internal types that make up a tuple, and the tuple's arity, define the tuple's type.
 Let's take a look at some examples.

 ```sway
 let x: (u64, u64) = (0, 0);